Symantec to sell Veritas for $8 billion to focus on security software

 Symantec has long stayed away from network security products, which protect large amounts of data from online threats.

-The fast-growing market is dominated by companies such as Palo Alto Networks Inc, FireEye Inc and Check Point Software Technologies Ltd.
+The fast-growing market is dominated by companies such as Palo Alto Networks Inc (PANW.N), FireEye Inc (FEYE.O) and Check Point Software Technologies Ltd (CHKP.O).

 "We don't expect them to shift to network security.
 It seems like they are not well positioned for that," William Blair & Co analyst Jonathan Ho said, adding that one area of growth could be security analytics.